-Figure 5 Proportion of ESCs created by sector over the review period 13
+Figure 5 Proportion of Energy Savings Certificates created by sector over the review period

 Over the review period, about 20% of ESCs have been created in regional areas.
 This is comparable to electricity usage in regional areas, which is about 23% of the state's total.
 The ESS Rule includes a regional network factor to recognise the value of avoided line losses and encourage activities in regional areas.
-However, stakeholder feedback suggests that regional customers continue to have difficulty accessing ESS incentives.
+However, stakeholder feedback suggests that regional customers continue to have difficulty accessing the Scheme's incentives.

 Over the same period, about 17% of ESCs were created for household upgrades, whereas about 35% of electricity supplied in NSW is to residential customers.
 The number of ESCs created for household upgrades in 2023 is more than triple the number created in 2019.
-This indicates that NSW households are increasingly accessing upgrades through the ESS.
+This indicates that NSW households are increasingly accessing upgrades through the Scheme.